cloudquery/cloudquery/CONTRIBUTING.md

     - Initialization of clients
     - Authentication
     - Fetching of configuration information
-- Mor information about developing your own provider can be found [here](https://docs.cloudquery.io/docs/developers/developing-new-provider)
+- More information about developing your own provider can be found [here](https://docs.cloudquery.io/docs/developers/developing-new-provider)

 ## How Can I Contribute?